softwaresaved/software-deposit-guidance/markdown/HowToChooseSoftwareLicence.md

 ## Why share source code?

 Binaries such as executables, Docker [^5] or Singularity [^6] containers or virtual machines [^7] can support replicability and reuse.
 Depending on the implementation (e.g. how configurable they are) they may also support reproducibility.
 However, they do not allow others to inspect your software to understand exactly what was run and how your results were produced.
 A complementary paper may provide this information but the paper does not produce your results, the source code that you run does.
+Source code has a value even if it no longer can be compiled or run, serving as a programmatic description of the research that was done.

 ## Open source licences